mariamarta/Peaches/README.md

 $ git push heroku master
 ```

-When the application has been deployed, visit the app using the URL generated from `heroku create`
+When the application has been deployed, visit the app using the URL generated from `heroku create`<br>
 or open from the terminal with command: `heroku open`